 Based on this, planning moved towards a more comprehensive building refurbishment to be better able to meet the needs of our growing community now and in the future – and before we knew it a full rebuild was commissioned as the existing foundations could not support all that we needed to deliver a world-class multi-use base.

 Though this bumped the final building cost up by $1 million (to $3.2 million) just as we were getting underway, there were significant advantages in starting from scratch.
 New tilt-slab building technology means there will be far more usable space in the basement, meaning larger changing rooms and better usable craft and emergency vehicle storage space.
 The entire basement slab will also be lifted up 400mm, meaning there will be no more drainage issues in heavy rain.
 It has also allowed several design tweaks on the top levels too – including greater visibility from the lifeguard tower, more common space to allow more eyes on the beach at all times, better access to equipment for faster response times and better facilities to accommodate an emergency response effort (like the 2011 Rena disaster, the 2014 search for Jack Dixon and the 2016 fire on Mauao which all were managed from our lifeguard centre).
 With a separate hall and emergency operations room, our core lifeguard duties won’t be disrupted by functions, events and emergency operations, and vise-versa, as has so often been the case in the past.

-We have already secured 78% ($2.5 million) of the funding needed; however, with building works already underway, and due for completion by late summer 2019, we urgently need your support to ensure our rebuild is completed and ready for another busy summer season on our beaches.
+We have already secured 87% ($2.7 million) of the funding needed; however, with building works already underway (watch our progress HERE), and due for completion by late summer 2019, we urgently need your support to ensure our rebuild is completed and ready for another busy summer season on our beaches.